IBM-Cloud/docs/admin/index.md

 | URL | Enter the URL to connect to your web service. |
 | Payload | If you selected the POST or PUT method, enter the properties that are specific to the web service that you are using paired with the payload values used for the IBM notification.
 See the [Maintenance and incident payload section values](index.html#payload) table to identify which values you can use.
 If you do not enter information in this section, you receive a notification that does not have any more information. |
 | Combine notifications | Select the option to combine the incident notifications for all regions into a single notification.
 This option is available for incidents only. |

-*Table 6.
-Form fields for a webhook notification subscription about thresholds* {: #webhooknotthresh}
+{: caption="Table 5.
+Form fields for a webhook notification subscription about maintenance or incidents" caption-side="top"}

+{: #webhooknotthresh}

 | **Field** | **Description** |